prapin/LuaClassBasedCall/README.md

 Then instantiate a `Lua` class object.
 This will automatically call `luaL_newstate`.
 If the Boolean parameter to the constructor is `true` (default), `luaL_openlibs` is also called .
 Similarly, the destructor calls `lua_close`.
-Since there is a conversion to `lua_State*`, that main object can be passed as the first argument to any Lua API function when needed.
+Since there is an implicit conversion to `lua_State*`, that main object can be passed as the first argument to any Lua API function when needed.